 Overall Ratings

-- GOLD AWARD: publication consistently exceeds journalistic standards in terms of content, writing, design, and photography.
-The publication need not be perfect, nor need to represent state-of-the-art trends, but must exemplify high ideals of scholastic journalism.
+- GOLD AWARD: publication consistently exceeds journalistic standards in content, writing, design, and photography.
+The publication need not be perfect or represent state-of-the-art trends, but it must exemplify high ideals of scholastic journalism.
 This publication is considered ABOVE STANDARD in most categories in the scorebook.

-- SILVER AWARD: publication consistently demonstrates proficient level of understanding of the basic principles of journalism, but may have several problem areas which keep it from overall excellence.
-The publication may not have a distinct “personality,” or it may simply need to perfect its execution of a few problem areas.
+- SILVER AWARD: publication consistently shows proficient understanding of the basic principles of journalism, but needs improvement to reach overall excellence.
+The publication may not have a distinct “personality,” or it may need to address a few problems.
 This publication is considered AT STANDARD in most categories in the scorebook.

-- BRONZE AWARD: A BRONZE AWARD demonstrates an incomplete or inconsistent mastery of several journalistic concepts.
-Bronze awarded publications may demonstrate BELOW STANDARD levels in multiple categories.
+- BRONZE AWARD: A BRONZE AWARD indicates an incomplete or inconsistent mastery of several journalistic concepts.
+Bronze publications may show BELOW STANDARD levels in multiple categories.

 Missed the critique submission deadline for this year?

-Keep the summer deadline in mind for next year!
-The critique contest and Keystone Award program is a great way for your students to receive recognition for your programs.
+Please keep the summer deadline in mind for next year.
+The critique contest and All-State Award program is a great way for your students to get recognition for their programs.
 Preparing your submission for the critique contest can be a goal to work toward during your school year.

-We may be able to critique late submissions in 2020, but any publications received after September 30 will not be eligible for Keystone consideration.
+We may be able to critique late submissions, but any publications received after the posted deadline will not be eligible for All-State consideration.

-Keep the summer deadline in mind for next year!
-The critique contest and Keystone Award program is a great way for your students to receive recognition for your programs.
+Please keep the summer deadline in mind for next year.
+The critique contest and All-State Award program is a great way for your students to get recognition for their programs.
 Preparing your submission for the critique contest can be a goal to work toward during your school year.

-We may be able to critique late submissions in 2020, but any publications received after September 30 will not be eligible for Keystone consideration.
+We may be able to critique late submissions, but any publications received after the posted deadline will not be eligible for All-State consideration.